Hallucination is Inevitable: An Innate Limitation of Large Language Models

-With the ground truth $f$ introduced, it is straightforward to define hallucination in the formal world as when a trained LLM fails to fully reproduce the output of ground truth function $f$.
-Formally: \begin{mdframed}\begin{definition}[Hallucination]~ An LLM $h$ is hallucinating with respect to a ground truth function $f$, if $\exists s \in \Set{S}$ such that $h(s) \neq f(s)$. \end{definition}\end{mdframed}
+With the ground truth $f$ introduced, it is straightforward to define hallucination in the formal world as when all the states of an LLM fails to fully reproduce the output of ground truth function $f$.
+Formally: \begin{definition}[Hallucination]~ An LLM $h$ is hallucinating with respect to a ground truth function $f$, if $\forall i \in \natnum, \exists s \in \Set{S}$ such that $h^{[i]}(s) \neq f(s)$. \end{definition}